SP5GW/Radio_Shack_Digital_Clock_Controller/README.md

 ## Purpose of the project

-This project has been started out ot practical need to control power supply to radio shack real time clocks so they are turned on/off in sync with PC monitor status.
+This project addresses a practical need: controlling the power supply to radio shack real-time clocks based on the status of a PC monitor.
+The goal is to synchronize the clocks' power state with the monitor, ensuring they turn on and off appropriately.

-To avoid clocks to be turned off when monitor briefly displays dark scene, delay timer is added, which provides option to ignore short periods of monitor getting either blank, being disconnected or put into sleep.
+To prevent the clocks from turning off during brief monitor blackouts—such as dark scenes, temporary disconnections, or sleep mode—a delay timer has been integrated.
+This timer allows for short interruptions to be ignored, ensuring consistent and reliable operation.

 ## Design challanges

-Initially the focus was put on detecting the monitor state in software, which could then control hardware activating clocks power supply.
-However it quickly became apparent that it is not trivial (if possible at all) to realibly detect monitor status especially under Windows OS.
-There are several posts available on internet discrabing this challange, but all implementations examined proved to be not reliable at all.
+Initially, the focus was on detecting the monitor's state through software, which could then control the hardware powering the clocks.
+However, it quickly became evident that reliably detecting the monitor's status—especially on Windows—was challenging, if not impossible.
+Despite numerous online discussions addressing this issue, all examined implementations proved unreliable.

-Next, the focus shifted to HDMI interface and possibity to build hardware status detector using signals available on HDMI bus.
-This idea also had to be dropped mainly due to High-bandwidth Digital Content Protection (HDCP) mechanism implemented on HDMI causing any tapering with HDMI signals very difficult.
+The focus then shifted to the HDMI interface, exploring the possibility of building a hardware status detector using signals from the HDMI bus.
+Unfortunately, this idea had to be abandoned primarily due to the High-bandwidth Digital Content Protection (HDCP) mechanism.
+HDCP makes it extremely difficult to intercept or manipulate HDMI signals.

-Selected solution is based on AC current sensor, which detects increase in PC monitor power consumption, this increase can be associated with the monitor getting into active state.
-Solution is implemented in harware only.
+The chosen solution employs an AC current sensor to monitor the PC monitor's power consumption.
+An increase in power usage is associated with the monitor transitioning to an active state.
+This approach is implemented entirely in hardware, ensuring simplicity and reliability.

 ## Operation description

-Circuit diagram of presented controller can be seen below:
+The circuit diagram for the proposed controller is shown below:

 <p align="center">
 <img src="./img/Schematics.png" width="1000" height="600"/>
 </p>

-General method of attaching SCT-013-005 AC current sensor to the power line can be seen below (drawing curtuasy of Murky Robot):
+The general method for attaching the SCT-013-005 AC current sensor to the power line is illustrated below (courtesy of Murky Robot):

 <p align="center">
 <img src="./img/sct-013-esquema-electrico.png" width="400" height="200"/>